 In this test, 15 samples will be divided into 3 pools with each pool representing 5 animals.
 The pooled test provides averages for worm burden in the mob however it does not provide information on the variation of worm burden within your herd.
 Some information on worm distribution in the flock can be obtained using pooled samples, and is conducted at a lower cost than individual counts.

 As eggs of the significant worm species appear very similar during worm egg counts, a larval culture will be required to identify individual species.
 Determining the species present in your worm egg count can assist you in choosing the best drench.

 This test will determine if liver fluke is present in your mob.
 Liver fluke can severely impact sheep production, with negative implications on wool quality, lambing percentages and lamb growth rate.
 If the intermediate host, the aquatic snail, is present on your property it is recommended that a fluke test is conducted.

 This test is used to assess how effective certain drenches are against the worms present on your property.
-At Dawbuts, a standard drench test consists of 3 drench groups plus one control (untreated) group.
+At Dawbuts, a standard drench test consists of up to 5 drench groups (Day 14) plus one control, untreated group (Day 0).
 However, additional drench test groups can be added.
-The test requires 15 sheep per drench active you are testing, and an additional 15 sheep for the control group.
+The test requires 15 sheep per drench active you are testing, and an additional 15 sheep for the control group on Day 0.